 The game of Pickleball was developed so that all members of a family could participate so the rules were kept simple.
-Many of the rules are an adaptation from tennis, ping pong and badminton.
+Many of the rules are an adaptation from tennis, table tennis and badminton.

-The rules of Pickleball have been published by the International Federation of Pickleball The Federation refers to their rules as, IFP Official Tournament Rulebook.
+The rules of Pickleball have been published in the Official Rulebook – International Edition.
 These are the official rules that must be followed for a sanctioned tournament but adaptations of the rules can be used for non sanctioned and recreational play.

 There is no reason why teachers can not make changes to accommodate a smaller space or younger players.
 As long as basic rules are followed, the main objective is to have fun.
-For teachers and players who want all the technical aspects click on IFP Official Tournament Rule Book.
+For teachers and players who want all the technical aspects click on Official Rulebook – International Edition.

 Pickleball Canada will make modifications to rules for non sanctioned tournaments held in Canada as they are required.